ianwijaya/hackazon-iac/README.md

 Credentials need to be provided.
 While there are many ways to do this, we're gonna use AD app and service principal ID.
 There are 4 parameters need to be supplied:

-*client_id: Azure portal -> Azure Active Directory -> App Registration -> New (choose Web/API and enter arbitrary sing-on URL) -> copy application ID and use it as client_id
+-client_id: Azure portal -> Azure Active Directory -> App Registration -> New (choose Web/API and enter arbitrary sing-on URL) -> copy application ID and use it as client_id

-*secret: From that menu, choose "Keys" menu -> fill Description and "never expires" -> save (copy the key right away or you will lose it ) -> use it as secret
+-secret: From that menu, choose "Keys" menu -> fill Description and "never expires" -> save (copy the key right away or you will lose it ) -> use it as secret

-*tenant: Azure portal -> Azure Active Directory -> Properties -> Copy "Directory ID" as tenant
+-tenant: Azure portal -> Azure Active Directory -> Properties -> Copy "Directory ID" as tenant

-*subscription_id: Azure portal -> more services , type subscription -> copy subscription ID
+-subscription_id: Azure portal -> more services , type subscription -> copy subscription ID

-*Don't forget to add your apps to a role by navigating to Subscription  -> IAM -> Add -> Role : Contributor, then type your app name on select box, then hit save.
+Don't forget to add your apps to a role by navigating to Subscription  -> IAM -> Add -> Role : Contributor, then type your app name on select box, then hit save.

 ```
 [default]